 Yes, you can use the top shelf of a dishwasher to clean your Aeropress.
 However, it will not remove the sticky coffee oils stuck inside the chamber and filter cap.
 You’ll need to use vinegar or denture cleanser tablets to clean your coffee maker thoroughly.
 These cleaning solutions will not only dissolve sticky coffee residue but they’ll also remove bad smells from your device.

 Cleaning your Aeropress regularly is important to make and enjoy coffee with great taste.
 The sticky coffee residue stuck inside a coffee maker not only ruins your coffee taste but can also shorten the device’s lifespan.
-We hope this guide will help you understand the right method to clean your Aeropress thoroughly.
+I hope this guide will help you understand the right method to clean your Aeropress thoroughly.